TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Ramps shouldn't replace leaves, logs, or Bee Nests with Air now.

     Biomes:
+·Redid how Snow and Ice layer is done to fix several bugs with snow placement.
+Especially when biomes bordering each other both requires different snow layering.
 ·Adjusted biome default rates to make Nether and End slightly more common/bigger.
 ·Fixed bug where lavafalls and waterfalls underground could get blocked by Stone due to the ContainUndergroundLiquids feature I need running.
 ·Desert biomes now spawn Dead Bush at a reduced rate under ledges instead of just top layer.